 The formerly named Cornell Alliance for Science (now just the “Alliance for Science”) is a public relations campaign funded by the Bill & Melinda Gates Foundation that works to promote and increase acceptance for genetically engineered foods around the world, especially in Africa.
 Many countries there have resisted or outlawed GMO crops due to concerns over health and environmental risks, patenting issues and the possibility of increased corporate control over food systems.

-This fact sheet documents many examples of misinformation from CAS and people affiliated with the group.
-The examples described here provide evidence that CAS is using Cornell’s name, reputation and authority to advance the PR and political agenda of the world’s largest chemical and seed corporations.
+The Alliance is now based at the Boyce Thompson Institute, an independent nonprofit research institute that is affiliated with Cornell University.
+This fact sheet documents inaccuracies, deceptive tactics and corporate partnerships of the Allince and its fellows.
+The examples described here provide evidence that the Alliance used Cornell’s name, reputation and authority to promote false and misleading messaging and to advance the PR and political agendas of the world’s largest chemical and seed corporations.

 Industry-aligned mission and messaging

-CAS messaging aligns closely with pesticide industry PR: a myopic focus on touting the possible future benefits of genetically engineered foods while downplaying, ignoring or denying risks and problems.
-Like industry PR efforts, CAS also focuses heavily on attacking and trying to discredit critics of agrichemical products, including scientists and journalists who raise health or environmental concerns.
+The messaging of the Alliance also aligns closely with pesticide industry talking points: a myopic focus on touting possible future benefits of GMOs while downplaying, ignoring or denying risks and problems.
+Like industry PR efforts, Alliance members have attacked and tried to discredit critics of pesticide industry products, including scientists who raise health or environmental concerns about pesticides.